Published on 31 July 2026

 Contract Terms and Flexibility

 With limited options due to credit issues, it's tempting to accept the first available factoring facility.
-However, careful consideration of contract terms remains crucial, particularly regarding minimum fees, contract duration, and termination clauses.
+However, careful consideration of contract terms remains crucial, particularly regarding minimum fees, contract duration, and termination clauses, and many providers also set minimum size requirements, often around £100,000 annual turnover.
+When comparing options, also check whether the finance provider is a member of UK Finance for contract and conduct standards.

 Look for factoring companies that offer genuine partnership approaches rather than purely transactional relationships.
 Flexibility in terms of willingness to review arrangements as your credit profile improves can provide significant long-term value.